bzzzm/pcc-iot/env/README.md

     - Raw values on `/sensor/temperature` or `/sensor/pressure`
     - Alerts based on threshold that you can configure in the Web dashboard on `/binary_sensor/temperature_alarm` and `/binary_sensor/pressure_alarm`
 - Prometheus `/metrics` HTTP endpoint
-- Onboard RGB LED (green when temperature is below threshold, red when above)
+- Onboard RGB LED (green when temperature is below threshold, red when above).

 ## Hardware